ROCm/gpufort/README.md

 ```
 export PATH=$PATH:<gpufort_install_dir>/bin
 ```
-If you don't want to run this command everytime, add it to a startup script such as `/home/<user>/.bashrc`.
+If you don't want to run this command every time, add it to a startup script such as `/home/<user>/.bashrc`.